-- How well qualified is the research team to carry out the proposed research? - Is the lead institution proposing to perform a greater portion of the scientific and technical work than any other team member? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities?
+- For renewal applications, what is the past performance and potential of the research team? - How well qualified is the research team to carry out the proposed research? - Is the lead institution proposing to perform a greater portion of the scientific and technical work than any other team member? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities?

-Reasonableness and Appropriateness of the Proposed Budget
+4. Reasonableness and Appropriateness of the Proposed Budget

-- Are the proposed budget and staffing levels adequate to carry out the proposed research? - Is the budget reasonable and appropriate for the scope? - If consultant costs are included, are the overall consultant costs are in line with the EPSCoR mission and how will the skills, expertise or capabilities provided by the consultant will be transferred in a sustainable manner to the applicant institution?
+- Are the proposed budget and staffing levels adequate to carry out the proposed research? - Is the budget reasonable and appropriate for the scope?